rugbyprof/4443-2D-PyGame/Resources/RP02/P02.1/README.md

 ## Step 2

-- Created a basic pygame instance that is not as vanilla as I wanted but hey, I'm on 4 hours sleep in 60 hours!
+- Created a basic PyGame instance that is not as vanilla as I wanted but hey, I'm on 4 hours sleep in 60 hours!
 But who's counting.

 ### Map Loading